Robert A. Heinlein: Writing style

 Heinlein is often credited with bringing serious writing techniques to the genre of science fiction.
 For example, when writing about fictional worlds, previous authors were often limited by the reader's existing knowledge of a typical "space opera" setting, leading to a relatively low creativity level: The same starships, death rays, and horrifying rubbery aliens becoming ubiquitous.
 This was necessary unless the author was willing to go into long expositions about the setting of the story, at a time when the word count was at a premium in SF.

 But Heinlein utilized a technique called "indirect exposition", perhaps first introduced by Rudyard Kipling in his own science fiction venture, the Aerial Board of Control stories.
 Kipling had picked this up during his time in India, using it to avoid bogging down his stories set in India with explanations for his English readers.
-This technique—mentioning details in a way that lets the reader infer more about the universe than is actually spelled out became a trademark rhetorical technique of both Heinlein and generation of writers influenced by him.
+This technique—mentioning details in a way that lets the reader infer more about the universe than is actually spelled out—became a trademark rhetorical technique of Heinlein and writers influenced by him.
 Heinlein was significantly influenced by Kipling beyond this, for example quoting him in "On the Writing of Speculative Fiction".

 Likewise, Heinlein's name is often associated with the competent hero, a character archetype who, though he or she may have flaws and limitations, is a strong, accomplished person able to overcome any soluble problem set in their path.
 They tend to feel confident overall, have a broad life experience and set of skills, and not give up when the going gets tough.
 This style influenced not only the writing style of a generation of authors, but even their personal character.
-Harlan Ellison once said, "Very early in life when I read Robert Heinlein I got the thread that runs through his stories—the notion of the competent man ...
+Harlan Ellison said, "Very early in life when I read Robert Heinlein, I got the thread that runs through his stories—the notion of the competent man ...
 I've always held that as my ideal.
 I've tried to be a very competent man."